Martin of Tours: European folk traditions

+In many regions of Italy, November 11 is symbolically associated with the maturation of the new wine (hence the proverb, "On Saint Martin's Day, every must becomes wine") and is an occasion for gatherings and celebrations in which people make a toast by uncorking the newly matured wine, often accompanied by chestnuts or roasted chestnuts.

 In Malta, on the night of the eve of Saint Martin's day children leave an empty bag next to the bed.
 When they wake the next day the bag is supposed to be filled with fruit.

 Many churches are named after Saint Martin of Tours.
 St Martin-in-the-Fields, at Trafalgar Square in the centre of London, has a history appropriately associated with Martin's renunciation of war.
 Dick Sheppard, founder of the Peace Pledge Union, was the vicar from 1914 to 1926, and the site contains a memorial chapel dedicated to him.
 There is also a plaque commemorating noted Anglican pacifist Vera Brittain.
-The steps of the St Martin-in-the-Fields are often used for peace vigils.
+The steps of St Martin-in-the-Fields are often used for peace vigils.

-Saint Martin's Cathedral in Ypres is also dedicated to him.
+St Martin's Cathedral in Ypres is also dedicated to him.

-St. Martin's Church in Kaiserslautern, Germany is a major city landmark.
-It is located in the heart of the city's downtown in St. Martin's Square, and is surrounded by a number of restaurants and shops.
+St Martin's Church in Kaiserslautern, Germany, is a major city landmark.
+It is located in the heart of the city's downtown in St Martin's Square, and is surrounded by a number of restaurants and shops.
 The church was originally built as a Franciscan monastery in the 14th century and has a number of unique architectural features.

 The Monastery of Saint Martin of Castañeda has been a national historic monument since 1931.
 It is located in Galende, Sanabria, province of Zamora, Spain.
 It now functions as an interpretation center.

 In Latin America, St. Martin has a strong popular following and is frequently referred to as San Martín Caballero, in reference to his common depiction on horseback.
 Mexican folklore believes him to be a particularly helpful saint toward business owners.

 The largest Anglican church in North America is St Martin's Episcopal in Houston, Texas.
 It was the home church for many years of President and Mrs. George H. W. Bush and still is for former Secretary of State and Treasury James Baker and his wife Susan.

 San Martín de Loba is the name of a municipality in the Bolívar Department of Colombia.
 Saint Martin, as San Martín de Loba, is the patron saint of Vasquez, a small village in Colombia.